 You can access the Top SQL page using either of the following methods:

-After logging into TiDB Dashboard, click Top SQL on the left navigation bar.
+After logging in to TiDB Dashboard, click Top SQL in the left navigation menu.

 Visit http://127.0.0.1:2379/dashboard/#/topsql in your browser.
 Replace